-The assignment operator begins by evaluating the LeftHandSideExpression, which resolves to a reference r consisting of a base object parent and a property-name.
-If parent is an XML value, the assignment operator performs the steps described in section (see section 10.6.2 for the steps performed if parent is an XMLList).
+The assignment operator begins by evaluating the LeftHandSideExpression, which resolves to a reference r consisting of a base object parent and a property name.
+If parent is an XML object, the assignment operator performs the steps described in section (see section 10.6.2 for the steps performed if parent is an XMLList).

-If the property-name begins with the character "@", the XML assignment operator creates or modifies an XML attribute in the parent.
+If the property name begins with the character "@", the XML assignment operator creates or modifies an XML attribute in the parent.
 If the named XML attribute already exists, the assignment operator modifies its value, otherwise it creates a new XML attribute with the given name and value.
 If AssignmentExpression evaluates to an XMLList, the value of the named attribute will be a space separated list of values (i.e., an XML attribute list) constructed by converting each value in the XMLList to a string and concatenating the results separated by spaces.
 If the AssignmentExpression does not evaluate to an XMLList, the value of the named attribute will be derived by evaluating the AssignmentExpression and calling ToString on the result.
+For example,

+'''

-For example, order.item[1].@id = 123; // change the value of the id attribute on the second item order.item[1].@newattr = "new value"; // add a new attribute to the second item order.@allids = order.item.@id; // construct an attribute list containing all the ids in this order
+order.item[1].@id = 123; // change the value of the id attribute on the second item order.item[1].@newattr = "new value"; // add a new attribute to the second item order.@allids = order.item.@id; // construct an attribute list containing all the ids in this order

+'''

-If the property-name is an array index, the XML assignment operator replaces an existing property or appends a new property to an XML value according to the property's ordinal position within the XML value (i.e., its numeric property name).
+If the property name is an array index, the XML assignment operator replaces an existing property or appends a new property to an XML object according to the property's ordinal position within the XML object (i.e., its numeric property name).
 If a property already exists at the given location, the assignment operator replaces it, otherwise it appends a new property to the end of the parent.
-If the AssignmentExpression evaluates to an XML value, the assignment operator replaces the value of the property at the given position with a deep copy of the given XML value.
-If the AssignmentExpression evaluates to an XMLList, the assignment operator replaces the value of the property at the given position with a deep copy of the property at the given position with a deep copy of each item in the XMLList in order, effectively deleting the original property and inserting the contents of the XMLList in its place.
+If the AssignmentExpression evaluates to an XML object, the assignment operator replaces the value of the property at the given position with a deep copy of the given XML object.
+If the AssignmentExpression evaluates to an XMLList, the assignment operator replaces the value of the property at the given position with a deep copy of each item in the XMLList in order, effectively deleting the original property and inserting the contents of the XMLList in its place.
 If the AssignmentExpression does not evaluate to a value of type XML or XMLList, the assignment operator calls ToString on the given value and replaces the property at the given position with the result.
-For example, order[1] = <item> item one </item>
+For example,